Major Maritime Project Gets Green Light By Planning Committee

 Plans to transform some of Hull’s maritime treasures have been given the go-ahead at the council’s Planning Committee.

-The decision now means that if the £13.6m bid to the Heritage Fund is successful, funding would protect and promote 800 years of Hull’s seafaring history by creating the best maritime trail in the north of England.
+The decision now means that if the £13.6m bid to the National Lottery Heritage Fund is successful, funding would protect and promote 800 years of Hull’s seafaring history by creating the best maritime trail in the north of England.

 A decision is expected to be made by the National Lottery Heritage Fund in the autumn and work could start as soon as early 2020.